 4) Ethical and sustainable buying behaviour

-While corporate social responsibility and sustainability do not directly impact sales.
-It helps brands establish awareness of these topics among their community.
-As more people, celebrities, and “normal” consumers, bring attention to social issues related to the fashion industry, more brands have had to take a stand to deal with textile waste and other ethical issues.
+While corporate social responsibility and sustainability do not directly impact sales, it helps brands establish awareness of these topics among their community.
+As more people, celebrities and average consumers alike bring attention to social issues related to the fashion industry, more brands have had to take a stand to deal with textile waste and other ethical issues.

 5) Inclusivity prevails